Skip to main content

 • No training: cf0 never uses your connected data to train any model.

-• Revocable: disconnect any integration at any time from the same panel.
-The brain stops reading from that source immediately; previously ingested data is purged on the next sync cycle.
+• Revocable: disconnect any integration at any time from the same panel. cf0 stops reading from that source immediately; previously ingested data is purged on the next sync cycle.

 Documents path (for content not in a connector)